THIS DATE IN HISTORY: Nov. 19

 2006: Jaromir Jagr scores his 600th NHL goal in the first period of the Rangers' 4-1 victory against the Tampa Bay Lightning at Madison Square Garden.
 Jagr's milestone goal comes 1:43 into the game when his wrist shot gets past Lightning goaltender Johan Holmqvist.

-2007: The New York Islanders defeat the Rangers 2-1 at Madison Square Garden and become the first team in NHL history to play seven straight games decided by one goal in regulation.
+2007: The New York Islanders defeat the Rangers 2-1 at Madison Square Garden and become the first team in NHL history to play seven straight games decided by one goal, all in regulation.
 Rick DiPietro makes 18 saves for his 100th NHL victory.
 It's also the 500th road win in Islanders history.